'Christmas miracle' that cop shot in back in Brooklyn saved by bulletproof vest

 Authorities say the incident took place on Bergen Street and Ralph Avenue in the Crown Heights section just before 9 p.m.
 Thursday.

-In a press conference, NYPD Commissioner Dermot Shea says calls came in about a domestic incident involving a female victim and her boyfriend.
+NYPD Commissioner Dermot Shea said calls came in about a domestic incident involving a female victim and her boyfriend.

 WATCH as @NYPDShea provides an update to the police involved shooting with an armed suspect in the @NYPD77Pct. pic.twitter.com/MXvAMl9TDT— NYPD NEWS (@NYPDnews) December 25, 2020